go101/immutable-value-proposal/README-v2.md

 }
 ```

-But, the following similar Go code is invalid by this proposal.
+But, the following similar Go code is invalid.

 ```golang
 package main